Mohamed El Naschie

-Mohamed El Naschie (محمد النشائي, born 1943) is an Egyptian engineer and the former editor of a controversial journal, Chaos, Solitons & Fractals.
-The controversy concerned El Naschie's publication, over many years, of over 300 papers of questioned scientific merit authored by himself in his own journal with little or no apparent peer review.
+Mohamed El Naschie (محمد النشائي; born 1943) is an Egyptian engineer and the former editor of the controversial journal Chaos, Solitons & Fractals.
+The controversy concerned El Naschie's publication, over many years, of over 300 papers of questioned scientific merit authored by himself with little or no apparent peer review.
 Published reports of his eventual departure from the journal's editorship led to a lengthy libel court case that raised questions about the libel laws in Great Britain.
 The controversy has also played a role in discussions of the "impact factor" as a quality measure for scientific journals and of the methodology of university rankings.

 Early life and education

 El Naschie grew up in Germany.
-His initial training was as an engineer, obtaining an engineering degree from Leibniz University Hannover.
+His initial training was as an engineer; he received an engineering degree from Leibniz University Hannover.
 He later studied in England and was awarded a doctorate by the University of London in 1974, with a thesis entitled "The roll of formulation in elastic buckling" [sic].